German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Two-way

-In German, these are called Wechselpräpositionen (Wechsel means “switch”).
-They’re appropriately named, because these prepositions can enforce either the accusative or dative case, depending on the context.
+In German, these are called Wechselpräpositionen ( Wechsel means “switch”).
+They’re appropriately named, because these prepositions can use either the accusative or dative case, depending on the context.

-Sounds finicky, but fortunately, there’s a general rule to figure out which case should be used.
-The accusative is used for motion or direction, while the dative is for describing position or objects static location.
+Sounds complicated, I know!
+Luckily, there’s a general rule to figure out which case should be used.
+The accusative is used for motion or direction, while the dative is for describing position or an object’s static location.

 Here’s an example with one two-way preposition: